 A deadly wildfire swept across the state of California between July and November 2018.
 Nearly 9,000 separate fires were started, which destroyed nearly 2 million across of land.
 The fires also caused 97 civilians and six firefighters to lose their lives.

 The IRS is providing tax relief to those affected by the wildfires with special provisions.
 Not only will taxpayers have additional time to file their taxes, but they also have an extension on many related activities, such as filing quarterly payroll taxes, and filing excise tax returns.

 Hurricane Irma hit the Caribbean and Florida, leaving a trail of destruction to the tune of $65 million.
 Hurricane Irma made landfall shortly thereafter as a Category 4 storm, quickly becoming the worst natural disaster in the history of the island.

 The IRS gives tax relief to victims of both major storms, extending the deadlines for specific dates.
 Hurricane Maria victims get relief if they were affected after September 15, 2017, and before June 29, 2018, in the U.S. Virgin Islands.
 For those affected by Hurricane Maria in Puerto Rico, they get relief if they were affected after September 16, 2017, and before June 29, 2018.

 The IRS lists its tax relief programs for natural disasters on IRS.gov.
 The programs are also provided for victims of various storms like floods and Tornadoes in Texas, Missouri, and Ohio.

-If you have been affected by a natural disaster, we encourage you to call SCL Tax Services serving you in and near the Bronx, Eastchester, Westchester, Mount Vernon, and Yonkers, New York.
+If you have been affected by a natural disaster, we encourage you to call SCL Tax Services serving you in and near the Bronx, Eastchester, Westchester, Mt.
+Vernon, and Yonkers, New York.
 We can help you take advantage of these programs and resolve your tax issues like filing returns and paying back taxes to get you on track with the IRS.